-Multi Agency Public Protection Arrangements (MAPPA) Annual Report 2020-2021

-Purpose of Report: The purpose of this report is to highlight to the IJB the Annual Multi Agency Public Protection Arrangements (MAPPA) report which was published on 5 November 2021.
+Multi-Agency Public Protection Arrangements (MAPPA) Annual Report 2021-2022 Purpose of Report: The purpose of this report is to highlight to the IJB the Annual Multi Agency Public Protection Arrangements (MAPPA) report which was published on 28 October 2022.
 Background/Engagement: The Scottish Government requires all Responsible Authorities to fulfil their statutory duties by jointly preparing and publishing an Annual Report.
+The matters contained within this paper have been previously considered by the following group(s) as part of its development.
+HSCP Senior Management Team □ Council Corporate Management Team □ Health Board Corporate Management Team □ Council Committee □ Update requested by IJB □ Other □ Not Applicable ⊠

-Recommendations: The IJB is asked to: a) Note the content of this report.
+Recommendations: The Integration Joint Board is asked to: a) Note the contents of this report.